jdolinay/avr_debug/readme.txt

 Revision History
 ----------------

+January 2018
++ Code tested and updated to work with current toolchain and eclipse.
++ Documentation updated.

+June 2017
++ Added support for writing breakpoints to flash memory including special bootloader.
++ Added support for loading the program via debugger - without AVRDude.

 January 2017
 + Added support for Arduino Mega board with ATmega1280 and ATmega2560 MCUs.
 + Example programs reorganized and renamed.
 The name now contains Arduino variant so that example